 - A plexiglass shield is installed on the front desk and is to be sanitized between patients with a Health Canada approved disinfectant

-- PPE is worn by practitioners and patients upon request of the patient
+- PPE is worn by everyone who enters the clinic

 Third level protection (administrative): Rules and guidelines

 - We have identified rules and guidelines for how workers should conduct themselves.